 - for a score of 4 or 5 on the Statistics exam.
 We award three credits of general 100-level mathematics with the QS designation.

-Many of the mathematics courses use mathematical software such as Maple and statistics software such as Minitab to facilitate computation and aid mathematical reasoning.
+Many of the mathematics courses use mathematical software to facilitate computation and aid mathematical reasoning.

 MA-100 Precalculus (Fall & Spring; Yearly; 3.00 Credits; N,QM) This course is designed for students who need a structured review of precalculus mathematics.
 Topics covered include solving equations and inequalities, graphing, and analysis of functions, including polynomial and rational functions, exponential and logarithmic functions and trigonometric functions.
 Integrates the use of the software package Maple in classroom demonstrations and homework assignments.
 This course cannot be included in a mathematics POE.
 Prerequisites: High school algebra and trigonometry.